Oma's Traditional Goulash (Gulasch)

 Instructions:

-1. In a large pot, brown meat in two batches in the butter or oil over high heat, removing browned beef chunks to a bowl.
+1. Heat the butter in a large pot over high heat and brown the meat in two batches.
+Remove the browned beef chunks to a bowl.

-2. Add onions and garlic (if using) and fry until translucent, about 5 minutes.
-Add extra butter/oil if needed.
-Stir in tomato paste and fry for about 1 minute.
+2. Add the onions and garlic to the pot and sauté until the onions are translucent, about 5 minutes.
+Add extra butter if needed.
+Stir in the tomato paste and sauté for 1 more minute.

-3. Add the remaining ingredients, except for the cornstarch, stirring up the browned bits at the bottom of the pot, and add the browned beef.
+3. Add the remaining ingredients, except for the cornstarch, stirring up the browned bits at the bottom of the pot.
+Add the browned beef.

-4. Bring to boil.
-Reduce heat to a low simmer and cover.
+4. Bring to a boil.
+Reduce the heat to a low simmer and cover.

-5. Simmer for about 1½ hours, or until meat is tender.
+5. Simmer for about 1½ hours, or until the meat is tender.

-6. Mix cornstarch with a bit of cold water and stir in just as much as is needed for a thicker consistency.
+6. Mix the cornstarch with a bit of cold water and stir in just as much as is needed to thicken the gravy.

-7. Check seasonings and adjust as needed.
+7. Check the seasonings and adjust as needed.
 Remove the bay leaf and serve.

 Notes/Hints: